 Rhonda Rokki Harper is taking matters into her own hands when it comes to diversifying the lineup, and she doesn’t intend to stop anywhere short of the Olympics.

-With fifteen years of experience as a contest judge under her belt, Rhonda has the expertise to navigate the complex and sometimes pugnacious world of professional surfing.
+With fifteen years of experience as a contest judge under her belt, Rhonda has the expertise to navigate the bizarre, overwhelmingly white, and somewhat corrupt world of professional surfing.
 This background lends itself well to her organization, Black Girls Surf, which trains, supports, and represents professional athletes from around the world.
-Their first trainee is one of the only known women surfers from Senegal, twenty-two year old Khadjou Sambe, who eagerly boarded a plane to California this summer.
+Their first trainee is one of the only known women surfers from Senegal: twenty-two year old Khadjou Sambe, who eagerly boarded a plane to California during the summer of 2018.
 Professional surfing is her dream, and Black Girls Surf provides the resources to help her achieve it.

 Though surfing’s inclusion in the Olympics has sparked a contentious debate in the surfing community as a whole, career surfers have embraced it.
 The top athletes want to bask in Olympic glory and reach for gold on the world stage.
-As professional surfers fixate on this goal, it has indeed been interesting to observe the strategies they use in order to increase their chances of qualifying.
-Some are willing to use drastic means to achieve this – even pronouncing changes in nationality.
+As professional surfers fixate on this goal, some have employed creative strategies to increase their chances of qualifying – including changing the country they’ll represent.

-The FSS (Fédération Sénégalaise de Surf) is on the defensive as they’re met with an outpouring of rage from BGS supporters.
+The FSS (Fédération Sénégalaise de Surf) is on the defensive as they’re met with an outpouring of frustration from BGS supporters.
 Souleye Mbengue, the Secretary of FSS, was eager to provide answers to some of my shoddily-translated questions.
 “First, we do not even know if Senegal will have representatives at the Olympics.
 Look on the site of ISA [and] you will know that there are very few places for nations.
 We sincerely hope to have representatives.
 And at this moment no athlete, man or woman, can be designated to say that he will represent Senegal.
 ISA has set the teams to three at most – three men and three women.
 So no one has taken the place of anyone.”
-He did not offer an explanation for their lack of support for Khadjou’s participation in the ISA world games.
+He did not offer an explanation for the lack of support shown to Khadjou.

 In the struggle to make it to the first ever Olympics, Rhonda observes a troublesome pattern of redistributing top athletes to countries where surfing is less developed.
-What’s the point of having national teams in the Olympics if people can represent countries in which their “roots” are questionable?
-Mbengue pointed to the fact that no one knows if Senegal will even make it to the 2020 Olympics – but if they’re not going to be represented by African surfers, they’ve given up already in the eyes of their own surfing community.
+What’s the point of having national teams in the Olympics if surfers can change their nationalities?
+Souleye pointed to the fact that no one knows if Senegal will even make it to the 2020 Olympics – but if they’re not going to be represented by African surfers, they’ve given up already in the eyes of their own surfing community.

-For BGS, this setback is nothing but a bump in the road.
+For BGS, this setback was nothing but a bump in the road.
 Khadjou doesn’t need Team Senegal; surfing is, after all, an individual sport.
-She’s already moving forward and preparing for an upcoming QS event in Costa Rica.
+She’s already moving forward and preparing for an upcoming Qualifying Series events.
 They plan to keep training, competing, fighting, and fundraising their way up the WSL ranks.
 Rhonda has several more African athletes lined up to come to California, who will train under her as Khadjou moves on to learn from other BGS coaches in California and around the world.
 The Olympics could still be in reach.